Skip to content

 Section of Hadrians Wall in England taken at sunset in autumn. there are parts of an old ruined wall visible running uphill with a wide grassy valley beyond and the sun setting over the hill on the far side with a small woodland silhouetted against the orange sky.

-The moors turn golden in Autumn and the hordes of hikers completing the whole, or just sections, of Hadrian’s Wall Path National Trail, are much reduced from their peak summer numbers.
-It’s hard to explain the remote feeling in the Scottish borderlands.
-It’s just you, the wind, and the sheep, following this ancient Wall built as the most northern outpost of Roman Britannica.
+The moors turn golden and the hordes of hikers are much reduced from their peak summer numbers.
+It’s hard to explain the remote feeling in the Scottish borderlands: just you, the wind, the sheep, and the ancient stones.
+Cycle or take one of the many Hadrian’s Wall walks to soak up the scenery – and explore the forts along the Wall, such as Housesteads and Birdoswald.

 Peak District